Questions and answers

 When will the meetings take place and who must attend?

-The meeting must be arranged between days one and 15 of the start of the fixed period exclusion.
+The meeting must be arranged between days one and 15 of the start of the suspension.
 The headteacher or a senior member of staff will attend and at least one parent or carer is expected to attend.
-Your child will usually attend part or all of the meeting.
+Your child will usually attend part or all of the meetings.

 I cannot attend on the day the school has set the meeting